franserr2288/city-watch-dog/README.md

-# 🏙️ CivicAction Platform (Public Demo)
+# 🏙️ CivicAction Platform (Portfolio Demo)

-This repository contains the **public-facing components** of the CivicAction platform — a modular civic engagement tool designed to empower residents and communities to take informed, localized actions based on data insights.

-🚧 **Important Notice:**
-This is a **portfolio version** of the project.
-Certain core functionalities, including the action-trigger system and automated response mechanisms, are contained in a **private repository** for security reasons.
-More below.
+**CivicAction** is a modular civic tech platform designed to empower communities through data.
+This repository showcases the **public-facing and architectural components** of the system, built with a focus on real-world structure, serverless architecture, and responsible design.

+> ✅ **Portfolio Note:**
+> This version is a demonstration build intended to highlight technical decision-making, backend architecture, and modular data processing.
+Some sensitive or potentially abusable features (like automated action dispatchers) are kept private — more info below.

 ---

-## 🧩 About the Platform

-The CivicAction system is designed to:

-- Enable local residents to report, monitor, and engage with civic issues
-- Use structured data to prioritize and recommend civic actions

-This version is structured for **demo purposes** and highlights architectural intent, UI flow, and key civic module structure.
-Because this project deals with civic reporting triggers and could be misused if deployed irresponsibly, I’ve kept the core logic private.
-What you're seeing is the full UI and architecture, and I’m happy to walk through the rest on request.
+## 🔍 TL;DR

+- A modular civic data platform designed to process, analyze, and surface local insights (e.g., 311 service data).
+- Uses a real-world, scalable architecture with TypeScript, AWS Lambda, and SAM.
+- Showcases domain-driven design, separation of concerns, and responsible system structuring.
+- Core logic for extractors, report generators, and storage is included — production-tier action systems are kept private.

 ---

-## 📁 Included in This Repo

-- ✅ User Interface and form components
-- ✅ Civic module architecture (categories, flows)
-- ✅ Simulated mock data inputs
+## 🧠 Project Architecture

+This project is structured around **clean architecture principles** — separating domain logic, orchestration, infrastructure, and shared utilities.

+### 🔧 Technologies Used

-- ✅ Static visualizations
+- **TypeScript**
-- ✅ System architecture diagrams
+- **AWS Lambda (SAM)**
+- **Modular project structure**
-- ✅ Comments/documentation for each component
+- **S3 for versioned data storage**
-- ✅ Real-time data ingestion and analysis code
+- **Event-driven analysis logic**

 ---

+## 📁 Included in This Repository

+- ✅ Domain-driven code organization (`domains/`)
+- ✅ Data extractors and analysis pipelines (e.g., city-311)
+- ✅ Lambda function handlers (in `entrypoints/`)
+- ✅ Shared utilities for storage and data versioning
+- ✅ Infrastructure as code via AWS SAM (`template.yaml`)
+- ✅ Public-facing interface mockups and UI flows (optional component)
+- ✅ Architecture-focused documentation and comments

+---

-## 🔒 What’s Not Included
+## 🔒 Private Components (Intentionally Excluded)

-The following components are part of a **private submodule** (`/core`) and are intentionally excluded from this repository to avoid potential misuse:
+Some features are kept in a private submodule for security and ethical reasons:

-- ❌ Trigger engine logic (data → action mapping)
+- ❌ Trigger-action engine (e.g., automatic notifications, emails)
-- ❌ Action dispatchers (e.g., emailers, notification APIs)
+- ❌ Sensitive deployment configurations
-- ❌ Deployment and environment configurations
+- ❌ Real-world deployment secrets or keys

-This separation ensures responsible handling of civic systems and prevents malicious or unintended use.

-📩 Access Requests

-If you are a potential employer, collaborator, or reviewer and would like to review the full system (including the private trigger logic), please contact me:
+If you're a **hiring manager or collaborator** and want to see the full system (including these private components), I'm happy to walk you through it.

-📬 Email: franserr2288@outlook.com
+📬 Email: **franserr2288@outlook.com**

-🔑 Access may be granted by agreement.
+---

-⚖️ License Notice
+## 🛡️ License

 This repository is provided for portfolio and demonstration purposes only.
-Use, reproduction, modification, or distribution of this code — in whole or in part — is prohibited without explicit written permission from the author.

-For details, see LICENSE.txt.
+All rights reserved.
+Please do not reproduce or deploy without explicit permission.
+See `LICENSE.txt` for full terms.

+---

+## 🙌 Author & Intent

+Built by Francisco Serrano to demonstrate real-world engineering practices, clean architecture, and a passion for civic technology.
+This project blends **data, community insight, and modern infrastructure** into a scalable, responsible tool.

+Let’s build something impactful.